Klurifixus/Fixus-IT-Consulting/README.md

 * The Font Awesome script provides icons for each social network we will support.
 * In the browser's search area, we've added a favicon featuring the "Fixus" icon.
 This addition ensures our page stands out and is easy to recognize.
 * In the future, when you visit our webpage, you'll land on the index.html page.
 There, you'll see our vibrant cartoon image and our three core principles: develop, maintain, and secure.
 As you scroll down, you'll encounter a carousel showcasing reviews from our previous customers.
 Following this, there will be a promotional text explaining how we can help turn your dreams into reality.
 Further down, photos of the Fixus team will be displayed, and eventually, an integrated Google Map will guide customers to our office, accompanied by other essential contact information.
 Upon selecting "About", you'll be taken to the About page.
 This section will feature photographs, foundational details, and individual 30-60 second video introductions from our standard staff members.
 If you wish to connect with any of them directly, their email addresses will be available in the descriptive text.
 Alternatively, you might prefer to input your details on the Connection page.
 This option will be highlighted in each staff video in the "About" section.
 Opting for the contact button will lead you to the current contact page, enhanced with a carousel of reviews from past clients who've benefited from our services in various ways.
 Once all fields are completed and meet the criteria for POST, you'll be redirected to a thank-you page.
 Here, a silent automated video illustrates a mail's celestial journey to us.
 After watching, you have the flexibility to return to any page or explore fresh content.
 However, the player will suggest you check out more of our videos on YouTube.

-Our primary step in implementing these features will involve adjusting the flexboxes to accommodate the new additions.
+* Our primary step in implementing these features will involve adjusting the flexboxes to accommodate the new additions.

 ## Existing Feautures ##
-_x_meta descriptions__
+* meta descriptions__
-_x_meta keywords__
+* meta keywords__
-_x_linked stylesheet__
+* linked stylesheet__
--_x_Navigation Bar__
+* Navigation Bar__
-__Sticky Navigation Menu__
+* Sticky Navigation Menu__
--__Hero Image__
+* Hero
--_x_Quick Info About Us__
+* Quick Info About Us__
--_x_About our Staff__
+* About our Staff__
--_x_Images__
+* Images__
--_x_Form for contact__
+* Form for contact__
--_x_Thanks.html__
+* Thanks.html__
--x__Thanks Video__
+* Thanks Video__
--x__The Footer__
+* The Footer__
-_x_Social media__
+* Social media__
-_x_Favicon__
+* Favicon__
-_x_font awesome icons__
+* Font awesome icons__
 ### Possiblie Future Features ###
-__Index carusel for reviews__
+* Index carusel for reviews__
-__Photo of fixus team on Index.html__
+* Photo of fixus team on Index.html__
-__Embedded Google Map__
+* Embedded Google Map__
-__staff video precentation__
+* staff video precentation__
-__contact carusel for reviews__
+* contact carusel for reviews__
-__created and correct links to our social media platform__ __an set up server for contact form__
+* created and correct links to our social media platform__
+* an set up server for contact form__
-__automated video of thanks page(i know you dont want that but i would like that effect when contactform is sent, and with no audio)__
+* _automated video of thanks page(i know you dont want that but i would like that effect when contactform is sent, and with no audio)__
-__Create a galley page where our staff gives you an peronal and proffesional inpression (custumers should know that we love what we do and puts pride in to it)__
+* Create a galley page where our staff gives you an peronal and proffesional inpression (custumers should know that we love what we do and puts pride in to it)__
-__Create page for well known partnes we work with today__
+* Create page for well known partnes we work with today__

-## Steps to set up your Fixus IT Consultiong on your local machine ##
+### Steps to set up your Fixus IT Consultiong on your local machine ###
--__Prerequisites:__
+####Prerequisites:####
-*Install ore start your code editor on your computer.
+* Install ore start your code editor on your computer.
 If you don´t got one we recommend installing a program like Visual Studio Code.
-*Install or start your modern (latest updated web browser), like Chrome, Mozilla or Firefox.
+* Install or start your modern (latest updated web browser), like Chrome, Mozilla or Firefox.
--__Clone the repositor:y__
+####Clone the repository####
-*Navigate to the main page of the GitHub repository.
+* Navigate to the main page of the GitHub repository.
-*Click on the 'Code' button and copy the URL.
+* Click on the 'Code' button and copy the URL.
-*Open your terminal or command prompt.
+* Open your terminal or command prompt.
-*Set the current working directory to the location where you want the cloned directory.
+* Set the current working directory to the location where you want the cloned directory.
-*Type git clone, and then paste the URL you copied.
+* Type git clone, and then paste the URL you copied.
-*Press Enter to create your local clone.
+* Press Enter to create your local clone.
--__Open in Code Editor:__
+####Open in Code Editor:####
-*Navigate to the cloned directory on your computer.
+* Navigate to the cloned directory on your computer.
-*Open the project folder with Visual Studio Code or your preferred code editor.
+* Open the project folder with Visual Studio Code or your preferred code editor.
--__Preview the Website Locally:__
+####Preview the Website Locally:####
-*If you're using Visual Studio Code, you can use the 'Live Server' extension to preview the website.
+* If you're using Visual Studio Code, you can use the 'Live Server' extension to preview the website.
 Install the extension if you haven’t done so.
-*Right-click on the index.html file and select 'Open with Live Server'.
+* Right-click on the index.html file and select 'Open with Live Server'.
 This will open up the website in your default browser.
-*Alternatively, simply double-click on the index.html file to view it in your default web browser.
+* Alternatively, simply double-click on the index.html file to view it in your default web browser.
--__Make Necessary Changes:__
+####Make Necessary Changes:####
-*You can now make any changes or adjustments as required in the code editor.
+* You can now make any changes or adjustments as required in the code editor.
-*Save your changes and refresh the browser to see the updates
-#Working whit git in Visual studios (VS Code)
+* Save your changes and refresh the browser to see the updates working whit git in Visual studios (VS Code)
-# Working with Git in Visual Studio Code (VS Code) #
+### Working with Git in Visual Studio Code (VS Code) ###
--__Prerequisites:__
+####Prerequisites:####
-*Ensure Visual Studio Code is installed on your computer.
+* Ensure Visual Studio Code is installed on your computer.
 If not, download it from Visual Studio Code's official website.
-*Ensure Git is installed.
+* Ensure Git is installed.
 If not, get it from Git's official website.
--__Open Visual Studio Code:__
+####Open Visual Studio Code:####
-*Launch VS Code.
+* Launch VS Code.
-*For a new project, select 'File' > 'New File'.
+* For a new project, select 'File' > 'New File'.
 For an existing project, select 'File' > 'Open Folder'.
--__Initialize a Git Repository:__
+####Initialize a Git Repository:####
-*Open the terminal in VS Code (via 'View' > 'Terminal').
+* Open the terminal in VS Code (via 'View' > 'Terminal').
-*Navigate to your project folder.
+* Navigate to your project folder.
-*Type git init and press Enter to initialize a new Git repository.
+* Type git init and press Enter to initialize a new Git repository.
--__Committing Changes:__
+####Committing Changes:####
-*After editing your project, open the terminal.
+* After editing your project, open the terminal.
-*Type git add . and press Enter to stage all changes.
+* Type git add . and press Enter to stage all changes.
-*Type git commit -m "Your descriptive commit message here" and press Enter to commit your changes.
+* Type git commit -m "Your descriptive commit message here" and press Enter to commit your changes.
--__Connecting to a Remote Repository:__
+####Connecting to a Remote Repository:####
-*If you want to link a remote repository (e.g., on GitHub), first create it on the platform.
+* If you want to link a remote repository (e.g., on GitHub), first create it on the platform.
-*In the VS Code terminal, type git remote add origin [URL_OF_YOUR_REMOTE_REPOSITORY] and press Enter.
+* In the VS Code terminal, type git remote add origin [URL_OF_YOUR_REMOTE_REPOSITORY] and press Enter.
-*To push changes, type git push -u origin master.
+* To push changes, type git push -u origin master.
--__View Commit History:__
+####View Commit History:####
-*To see the commit history, type git log in the terminal.
+* To see the commit history, type git log in the terminal.
 Press 'q' to exit the log view.
--__Reverting to an Earlier Commit:__
+####Reverting to an Earlier Commit:####
-*If you want to erase changes and revert to a previous commit, first find the commit hash from git log.
+* If you want to erase changes and revert to a previous commit, first find the commit hash from git log.
-*Type git reset --hard [COMMIT_HASH] and press Enter.
+* Type git reset --hard [COMMIT_HASH] and press Enter.
 This will take your project back to the state of that commit.
-# Add Hero
+## Add Hero

-## License ##
+### License ###
-*Usage: The content of this project can be viewed, run locally, or used as a reference for educational purposes.
+* Usage: The content of this project can be viewed, run locally, or used as a reference for educational purposes.
-*Modification: You may not alter, transform, or build upon this project for any commercial or public purposes without explicit permission.
+* Modification: You may not alter, transform, or build upon this project for any commercial or public purposes without explicit permission.
-*Distribution: Redistribution of this project, in its original form or with modifications, is not allowed without prior consent.
+* Distribution: Redistribution of this project, in its original form or with modifications, is not allowed without prior consent.
-*Private Use: Private use, such as studying or personal reference, is allowed.
+* Private Use: Private use, such as studying or personal reference, is allowed.
-*Liability: The creator(s) are not responsible for any harm or damage caused by the use or misuse of this project.
+* Liability: The creator(s) are not responsible for any harm or damage caused by the use or misuse of this project.
-*Warranty: This project is provided "as is" without any warranties or guarantees of any kind.
+* Warranty: This project is provided "as is" without any warranties or guarantees of any kind.
--__Notable Mentions:__
+####Notable Mentions:####
-*The images used in this project are sourced from Unsplash and Pixabay.
+* The images used in this project are sourced from Unsplash and Pixabay.
-*The MP4 media file showcased on thanks.html is also attributed to the aforementioned sources.
+* The MP4 media file showcased on thanks.html is also attributed to the aforementioned sources.
-*It is imperative that users respect the terms and rights of these external platforms and ensure they adhere to their respective usage guidelines when leveraging any assets.
+* It is imperative that users respect the terms and rights of these external platforms and ensure they adhere to their respective usage guidelines when leveraging any assets.
-*For any queries regarding the usage or distribution of this project's content, please reach out using the contact information provided in this documentation.
+* For any queries regarding the usage or distribution of this project's content, please reach out using the contact information provided in this documentation.